Human leukocyte antigens (HLA): A roadmap

 - The University of Manchester, UK

 The major histocompatibility complex (MHC) is a term used to describe a group of genes in animals and humans that encode a variety of cell surface markers, antigen-presenting molecules, and other proteins involved in immune function.
-The human leukocyte antigen (HLA) system is synonymous with the human MHC.
+The human leukocyte antigen (HLA) complex is synonymous with the human MHC.

 The earliest HLA associations with rheumatic diseases, such as the association of the HLA-B*27 allele at the HLA-B gene with ankylosing spondylitis (AS) risk and the association of the HLA-DRB1*04 allele at the HLA-DRB1 gene with rheumatoid arthritis (RA), were discovered several decades ago.
 As the study of HLA genetics has evolved and expanded, the nomenclature has been continually altered, posing challenges for those attempting to follow the science.
 However, knowledge concerning this genetic region has evolved sufficiently, so the overall nomenclature should be more stable in the future, even though new alleles will be identified and catalogued.